jyz5257/yolo-training-detection/README.md

 ## How to run

 ### Prerequisites
-In order to run the detection, you need to get the weight file and the cfg file prepared.
+In order to run the detection, you need to get the weight file and the cfg file prepared.<br />
 The cfg file is the configuration file, which helps setting up the training and detection neural network.
 Darknet provides some cfg examples, which are included in this directory:
 /darknet_ros/darknet_ros/yolo_network_config/cfg/
 The weight file is the model you need to train before the detection.
 Darknet provides some pre-trained weights.
 You can run this to download the weights:
 ```
 wget http://pjreddie.com/media/files/yolo.weights
 ```
-In order to download other weights, you may change “yolo.weights” in the link to other weights, such as tiny-yolo.weights or yolo-voc.weights.
+In order to download other weights, you may change “yolo.weights” in the link to other weights, such as tiny-yolo.weights or yolo-voc.weights.<br />
 After getting the weights file, you need to copy them into this folder: /darknet_ros/darknet_ros/yolo_network_config/weights/